Leonard Barden: Role in "English Chess Explosion"

-In 1980, George Low wrote in Education magazine:Mr. Leonard Barden, manager of the junior squad, traces the resurgence of interest to media coverage of the Fischer–Spassky duel eight years ago and its sequel between Korchnoi and Karpov six years later.In about 1972–73, he recalls, the selectors started casting their nets much wider than the Home Counties grammar schools where the recruiting ground had traditionally been.
-He and his colleagues looked through the results of a lot more tournaments all over the country.
-Those who had real talent were encouraged to go in for the National Junior Squad Championships and to enter adult tournaments.
-They were also given the opportunity to play against adult grandmasters in 'simuls' (simultaneous games involving 20 or 30 boards).
-Mr Barden now has 500 players on his books in whom he takes an active interest, following their tournament games and writing to suggest alternative strategies in their games.

 By the 1980s the "English Chess Explosion" was in full swing, but Barden took a lesser role due to having to care for his mother, who suffered from Alzheimer's disease.
 He still spotted talents early, notably Matthew Sadler, who debuted in the Lloyds Bank tournament at 11 and became a leading grandmaster in the 1990s.
-In 1992 when the British Chess Federation was reluctant to send Luke McShane, then 8, to the world under-10 championship in Duisburg, Barden campaigned for a positive outcome which was rewarded when McShane won the gold medal.
-In 1988–90, he managed the early programme for David Howell, then 8, who at 16 became England's youngest grandmaster.
+In 1992 when the British Chess Federation was reluctant to send Luke McShane, then 8, to the 1992 world under-10 championship in Duisburg, Barden campaigned for a positive outcome which was rewarded when McShane won the gold medal.
+In 1988–90, he managed the early programme for David Howell, then 8, who at 16 became the United Kingdom's youngest grandmaster.

 In recognition of his efforts, Barden was offered an OBE, but declined it.
-Brian Walden has written that "Leonard Barden has done more for British chess than anybody since our famous 19th century champion, Howard Staunton."

 Chess strength

 According to Chessmetrics, Barden's best single performance was at Hastings 1957–58, where he finished fourth behind Paul Keres, Svetozar Gligorić and Miroslav Filip, scoring 5/9 (56%).
-At his peak, he was likely at or close to International Master strength, but never formally received this title from FIDE, the World Chess Federation.
+At his peak, he was likely at or close to International Master strength, but never formally received this title from FIDE.
 Chessmetrics assigned Barden a peak retrospective rating of 2497 for January 1958, number 187 in the world.
 FIDE did not introduce international ratings until 1970, after Barden had virtually stopped competing.
-However, the Chessmetrics database is missing several of Barden's key results.